aarchuleta/aarchuleta/README.md

 🚀 Marketing at GitHub.

-🔭 In my past life, I was researching and brand-building in the wholesale food channel market.
+🔭 Before, I was researching and brand-building in the wholesale food channel market.

 :heart: I like wellness, cooking, and equitable treatment for all.